Medically reviewed by Angela Sheddan, FNP

-The study, published in 2016, focused on a small group of men saw positive results, but the study was flawed: menthol works on skin-level (cutaneous) blood vessels, but it wouldn’t affect the ones inside your penis.
+A study published in 2016 in the journal, Microvascular Research, focused on a small group of men saw positive results, but the study was flawed: menthol works on skin-level (cutaneous) blood vessels, but it wouldn’t affect the blood flow inside your penis.

 The trial was performed on an arm, too — and while we can all wish otherwise, arms and penises have very little in common.

-There’s also herbal Viagra® — the stuff you buy in gas stations. an unregulated supplement pedaling the same stuff prescription ED medications like Viagra, but though “natural” compounds.
+There’s also herbal Viagra® — the stuff you buy in gas stations.
+It’s an unregulated supplement peddling the same stuff prescription ED medications like Viagra, but through “natural” compounds.

 We’ve written about these products before, but to keep it short, these “medications” are unsafe.

 In 2013 the Pharmacognosy Review concluded, “The available drugs and treatments have limited efficacy, unpleasant side effects, and contraindications in certain disease conditions.
 Due to unavailability of the safety data, unclear mechanisms, and lack of knowledge to support the extensive use of these substances, uses of these products may be risky to the human being.”